leonard128/mobile-test-eng-take-home/QE-RealWorld.md

     * After reading the document of GitHub Actions, I found it's very easy to setup.
 Just need to create a workflow file in '.github/workflows' folder.
     * The workflow file is written in YAML.
 It will be triggered when there's a push to the main branch(or a PR towards it).
     * The workflow file will run the bash script for testing.
+    * The error was 404 not found.
+Digged a bit more and successfully corrected 3 errors so now it's 401.